wpbindt/functional_parsing_library/README.md

   as `"ab"` with no remainder.
 - Syntactic sugar for monadic structure of `Parser`.
 Probably context managers can be used to craft some makeshift Haskell-like `do` notation.
-- The failing tests in the `todos` module.
 - if `p` is a parser for some unbound typevar `U`, and `f` a function from `U` to `Any`, mypy does not deal well with the expression `f * p`.